apache/nuttx/boards/arm/sam34/sam4l-xplained/README.txt

          CONFIG_FAT_MAXFNAME=32            : Maximum supported file name length

          There are issues related to patents that Microsoft holds on FAT long file name technologies.
-See the top level COPYING file for further details.
+See the top level NOTICE file for further details.

        System Type -> Peripherals: